-- The project folder is called "assignment 04" - The image is "targetImage.tif" in the images folder.
-You should be able to see it by double-clicking it.
-If not, find the application called "Preview" on the dock and open it with that. - The image was lit with four lights: a key, a fill, a rim on the head only, and a bounce on the head only.
-Try to identify what each of the lights do to the image. - Render a test frame by hitting the render button (Remember, it's the slate icon near the top, right of the interface).
+- The project folder is called "assignment 05" - The image is "targetImage.tif" in the images folder.
+You should be able to see it by doubleclicking it. - The image was lit with four lights: a key, a fill, a rim on the head only, and a bounce on the head only.
+Try to identify what each of the lights do to the image. - Render a test frame by hitting the render button (It's the slate icon near the top, right of the interface).
 That is Maya's default lighting.